goramartin/master-thesis/docs/text/table-of-contents.md

     - ze pouzivame neco jako bert, a pak koukame na distribuci slow v tech vecech, ktere se nejvic hodi pro ty slova co uz mame
     - dela to text expansion takze to zachyti vice veci
 - Indexing the embeddings
+    - inverted index for words
     - knn and ann
     - hnsw index
-    - inverted index for words
+- zminit ze existuje pojem concept similarity, but the problem is that is it not directly related to search since, we compare two given concepts in the ontology, look into paper about wikidata concepts
+  - such as path based
-    - filtering?
+  - information concet
-      - post, pre, during
-      - hash maps
+  - content based
 - taky zminit ze jsou dalsi veci - jako, machine learning (learning to rank), a ty starsi modely, taky ze tam jsou varianty jako poly encoder (colbert, ale ze to bere hodne pameti, a ze zatim neni moc znam)

 ## The Wikidata ontology